-The amendment to Section 10 also reinforces the safety provisions QLDC must have regard to in adopting this policy on dogs.
-Added considerations are the need to avoid the inherent danger in allowing dogs to have uncontrolled access to public places frequented by children, and the importance of enabling the public to use streets and public amenities without fear of attack or intimidation by dogs.
+This amendment also reinforces the safety provisions QLDC must have regard to in adopting this policy on dogs.
+It also added aspects to avoid the inherent danger in allowing dogs to have uncontrolled access to public places frequented by children, and the importance of enabling the public to use streets and public amenities without fear of attack or intimidation by dogs.